 Food and medications

 Tell your surgeon about any medications or dietary supplements you take.
-If you regularly take aspirin or other blood-thinning medications, your doctor may ask you to stop taking these types of drugs for at least a week before surgery to reduce your risk of bleeding.
+If you regularly take blood-thinning medications, your doctor may ask you to stop taking these types of drugs for at least a week before surgery to reduce your risk of bleeding.

 Follow your doctor's instructions about when to stop eating, drinking and taking any other medication the night before your surgery.